Juice B Crypts: Background

 Yes frontman Jon Anderson, who sings on the track "Sugar Foot", was a fan of Battles and had offered to collaborate with the band.
 Drummer John Stanier said: "About eight or nine years ago, [Anderson]'s management contacted us or me: 'Jon Anderson from Yes wants you to play drums on one of these songs on his solo record.
 He is really into Battles.'
 It didn’t work out timing-wise or whatever.
 Then Jon Anderson emailed me back and was like, 'Love Battles.
 By the way, anytime you guys want to do a collabo, let me know.
 I’ll do vocals'."

-The title "Juice B Crypts" originated from Williams' two children.
+The album's title was chosen by Williams' two children.